Skip to main content

 The groundwater standards for 1,1,1,2-tetrachloroethane were adopted in Cycle 1 (1985).

-1,1,1,2-Tetrachloroethane (1,1,1,2-TCA) is used as a solvent and in the production of wood stains and varnishes.
-Animal studies have shown that high levels over long periods of time can affect the kidneys, liver, and nervous system.
+1,1,1,2-Tetrachloroethane is used as a solvent and is found in wood stains and varnishes.
+Studies have shown that exposure to high levels of 1,1,1,2-tetrachloroethane can affect the kidneys, liver, and nervous system.

 1,1,2,2-Tetrachloroethane